-We seek to improve our products and our process,
+We seek to improve our products and our processes, to continually deliver

-to continually deliver the best possible value for our customers, partners,
+the best possible value for our customers, partners, and suppliers.

-Our award-winning team of scientists, biochemists, and other ensures that Gantec’s final products are thoroughly tested for consistency, efficacy, purity and ease-of-use.
+Our award-winning team of scientists, biochemists, and others ensures that our final products are thoroughly tested for consistency, efficacy, purity and ease-of-use.
 Gantec products are validated by growers, universities, and independent researchers across agricultural sectors.

 Dr. Joe Affholter is a co-founder of Gantec, a Consulting Scientist, and serves on the board of directors for Gantec Inc. He earned his B.S. degree at Michigan Technology University in chemistry and biology, and his PhD in molecular pharmacology from Stanford University.